szunami/blog-1/2017-03-14-data-types.html.md

 Let us imagine a 32-bit integer in C. The exact value doesn’t matter, so we’ll say it is `0x12345678`.
-This could be an integer (sign doesn't matter; it's positive in both), four ASCII letters `" 4Vx"` (the first byte, `0x12`, is the control character DC2 and does not have a visible form), a memory address, or anything else.
+This could be an integer (sign doesn't matter; it's positive in both), four ASCII letters `"␒4Vx"` (the first byte, `0x12`, is the control character DC2 and does not have a true visible form), a memory address, or anything else.
 Merely by looking at the memory, we don't know, because C uses static typing and doesn't encode type information into data.
 In C, types are stored in the source code and evaporate during compilation.